Apply Now for an ASHP Rebate

 - Fuel Assistance Letter: When submitting the application documents, provide CMLP with a copy of a fuel assistance letter of acceptance from the past twelve (12) months showing the date, system owner’s name, and project site address.

-- Income Verification: Prior to submitting application documents, request income verification from CMLP by mailing the Income Verification Request form and the first page of the most recent federal IRS tax return form 1040 showing line 22 for each adult filing (single, married filing jointly, married filing separately, and/or head of household) within the household to Attn: Pamela Cady at CMLP, P.O.
+- Income Verification: Prior to submitting application documents, request income verification from CMLP by mailing the Income Verification Request form and the first two pages of the most recent federal IRS tax return form 1040 (showing line 6) for each adult filing (single, married filing jointly, married filing separately, and/or head of household) within the household to Attn: Pamela Cady at CMLP, P.O.
 Box 1029, Concord, MA 01742 or by hand delivery to CMLP’s Operations Center at 1175 Elm St, Concord.
 All tax information provided to CMLP will be shredded upon completion of income verification.

 You will be notified by email or postal mail once your eligibility for an income-based rebate has been determined.
 Include this proof of income verification with your application documents.